zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

 Fence.BeginFence();
 Fence.Wait();
 ```
-After this you have the class members arrays filled with the output of the compute shader ready to be used.
+After this, you have the class members' arrays filled with the output of the compute shader ready to be used.

 ## Geometry generation